 But I Say

 Having reminded them about what they had heard, Jesus emphatically warns them to not make an oath by heaven, earth, Jerusalem or by your head, but to let your word be “Yes, yes No, no” (Matthew 5:37).
 Some have taken Jesus’ words to mean that Christians should not make oaths such as an oath to one’s country, or to sign a contract.
 But that is not what Jesus is saying.
 In the Old Testament, God never said, “Do not make vows, oaths or covenants.”
-In fact, God made an oath to Abraham in Gen. 15:1-6, Gen, 22:15-18, and Gen. 26:3-5.
+In fact, God made an oath to Abraham in Genesis 15:1-6, Genesis 22:15-18, and Genesis 26:3-5.
 Later in Hebrews 6:13 we are told this was a promise from God,

 For when God made the promise to Abraham, since He could swear by no one greater, He swore by Himself.
 Hebrews 6:13 (NASB)